ExaBerries/Druta/DRIVER-COMPATIBILITY.md

 | Memory timing capture and writes | Board/tool dependent | Capture works; FAW 16→17 is dropped by hardware and reported as dropped | Capture, FAW 24→25 write, and exact restore confirmed |
 | MSVDD | Unavailable on these TITAN boards | Unavailable; no confirmed rail | Unavailable; no confirmed rail |

 Export presence or a successful write return alone is not a functional result.
-The owner confirms that the RTX is on a water loop, explaining its zero RPM readings on both drivers.
-Fan controls remain exposed: availability follows the confirmed control APIs, independently of the measured RPM.
 Manual targets and Auto policies were verified and restored on both fan channels.
 The [public validation summary](experiments/compatibility-validation-47212.json) records the integrated checks and measured outcomes without private paths,